flexatone/present-df-typing/doc/pycon-2025/slides.md

 <Transform :scale="1.25">
 <v-clicks depth="1">

-* What if you need both ordering and an unbound sequence?
+What if you need both ordering and an unbound sequence?

-* A `tuple` that starts with an `int` and a `str` and follows with zero or more `float`
+A `tuple` that starts with an `int` and a `str` and follows with zero or more `float`

-* A dataset of identifiers followed by variable observations
+A dataset of identifiers followed by observations

 </v-clicks>
 </Transform>